 While you will spend your entire career learning the different ways you can change your students’ lives, here are three aspects that are directly affected by great teachers:

 A great teacher makes learning fun, as stimulating, engaging lessons are pivotal to a student’s academic success.
 Some students who are more prone to misbehavior, truancy or disengagement are more dependent on an engaging teacher.
 Making your classroom an exciting environment for learning will hold the students’ fascination, and students learn best when they are both challenged and interested.
-It’s part of motivating students, which may not be easy, but which will benefit students immeasurably in the long run.
+It’s part of motivating students, which may not be easy, but which can benefit students immeasurably in the long run.

 Have you ever had a teacher who inspired you to work harder or pursue a particular goal?
 Were you inspired to become an educator by one of your own great teachers?